S

 Los Fabulocosfacebook page of the and East Los Angeles "Calimex" band whose music is a mix of rock, blues, and Mexican and Tejano styles sung in English and Spanish.
 The roots music band that features Kid Ramos, formerly of The Fabulous Thunderbirds, James Harmon, The Mannish Boys.

-LosLonelyBoys- official website of Los Lonely Boys.
+LosLonelyBoys- Facebook page of Los Lonely Boys.

 LosTremolocos.com- L.A. based roots band whose music encompasses Mexican folk, Tex-Mex, country, norteño, cumbias, honky tonk, cajun, zydeco, blues and roadhouse rock n roll.